Scala-Dev/exp-js-sdk/README.md

 **`EXP.start(options)`**

 Starts and returns an sdk instance.
 Can be called multiple times to start multiple independent instances of the sdk.
-The sdk can be started using user, device, or consumer app credentials. `options` is an object that supports the following properties:
+The sdk can be started using user, device, or consumer app credentials, or directly with an authentication payload. `options` is an object that supports the following properties:

 - `username` The username used to log in to EXP.
 Required user credential.
 - `password` The password of the user.
 Required user credential.